 tidy Up Your Student Area

-- Stock up on paper towel, kleenex, sanitizer, bathroom cleaners, and all those office supplies we talked about earlier.
+- Stock up on paper towels, kleenex, sanitizer, bathroom cleaners, and all those office supplies we talked about earlier.

 - Wrap up headphones and put away anything that might have to do with student lab assignments.